 Can I turn in something late

 The gradebook stays open for the entire semester so that you can stay focused on the long game and benefit from subsequent exam values replacing previous exam attempts in the gradebook, not to accept endless late work.
-But, reasonable accommodations will be considered for reasonable requests.
+A late assignment must be submitted within 3 school days unless you have a pre-arranged extension.

 Can you give us a study guide for exams?